conlini/hackerrank/README.md

 hackerrank submissions

-Contains solutions to hacker rank submissions
+Contains solutions to hacker rank problems

 use git log/history to review revisions